• Skip to primary navigation

 Make sure that you prepare the garden area into which you will transplant.

 You can get it ready by marking the area off (we use the square foot gardening method).
-Tilling the area (using a tiller which is a highly recommended gardening supply), or at least breaking up the soil as much as you can.
+Tilling the area (using a tiller which is one of the highly recommended gardening supplies), or at least breaking up the soil as much as you can.
 An pre-watering the ground so that it is a welcoming environment for your plants.

 If you have already tilled, and watered and fully prepared the area, it will just make it much easier to be able to go out and get your started plants in the ground without having to worry about all of the other setup.